OGC Op. No. 10-08-01

 The Office of General Counsel issued the following opinion August 4, 2010, representing the position of the New York State Insurance Department.

-Re: Excess Insurance for Workers’ Compensation Self-Insurance Plans
+RE: Excess Insurance for Workers’ Compensation Self-Insurance Plans

 1. May the the State Insurance Fund (the “Fund”) offer excess insurance to self-insured employers to cover catastrophic losses under a single accident?

 2. Would the employer’s release from liability provided for by Workers’ Compensation Law § 53 (McKinney 2006) apply to excess insurance written by the Fund?

 1. Yes.
 The Fund may offer excess insurance to self-insured employers to cover catastrophic losses under a single accident.

 2. No. The employer’s release from liability provided for by Workers’ Compensation Law § 53 (McKinney 2006) would not apply to excess insurance written by the Fund.

 Inquirer asserts that the ability to offer excess insurance 1 could benefit self-insured employers in New York, and that this would be consistent with the overall purpose of the Fund, which is to provide direct insurance for workers’ compensation and employers’ liability in order to allow employers in New York State to secure the payment of compensation to injured employees as is required by the Workers’ Compensation Law.
 Inquirer asks whether it may properly offer such insurance, specifically in light of the Department’s Circular Letter No. 13 (1994).
 It also asks whether or not the release from liability set forth in Workers’ Compensation Law § 53 would apply with respect to excess coverage.

 The offering of excess insurance by the Fund.